JonPointer/Note-Taker-App/README.md

 ## Description

 An application for keeping track of notes or to do items.
-Front end was provided and task was to deploy a server and create needed routes to display pages, add new notes, display existing notes, and delete notes.
-I added extra functionality outside of requirements to enable editing of existing notes.
+Front end was provided and task was to deploy a server and create needed routes to display HTML pages, add new notes, display existing notes, and delete notes.
+I added extra functionality outside of the requirements to enable editing of existing notes.

 ## Table of Contents